 March is National Nutrition Month.
-And to mark it, our physicians from Stony Brook Children’s Healthy Weight and Wellness Center, pediatrician Dr. Rosa Cataldo and pediatric cardiologist Dr. Peter Morelli, share their best advice for helping children and teens deal with obesity and the subsequent health problems it can cause.
+And to mark it, pediatric cardiologist Dr. Peter Morelli, shares his best advice for helping children and teens deal with obesity and the subsequent health problems it can cause.

 How severe are the problems of overweight and obesity with children and teens?

 Very severe.
 In fact, obesity is almost at epidemic proportions.
 It has more than doubled in children and tripled in adolescents in the past 30 years nationwide.
 The problem with obesity is not just overweight; it is the health problems that it leads to, including high blood pressure, high cholesterol, diabetes, joint pain, sleep apnea, depression and anxiety.
 Obese children often have poor self-esteem and can experience stigmatization among their peers.
 Clearly, it is a serious problem.

 What are the best ways to address this problem?

 There are many approaches, but often the most effective are lifestyle based, medically supervised programs that help children change behaviors over time.
 Programs must be positive, highly individualized, multidisciplinary and family friendly.
 Research shows that programs have a higher success rate when one or more parents remain involved.

 What is the approach of Stony Brook’s Healthy Weight and Wellnes Center?